Which Travel Conferences Should You Attend from June through December of 2026?

 Psychology teaches us that people stereotype others because it's more convenient to do this, than to get to know each person, individually.
 We're all guilty of this, whether we know it or not.

 I don't think that Rick Calvert or anyone who is partial to TBEX are bad people at all.
-I just feel that TBEX has the potential to be much better, and a place that is open to all people, not just liberals.
+I just feel that TBEX has the potential to be much better, and a place that is open to all people, not just liberals who hate Donald Trump and his supporters.

-Travel conferences, in my opinion, should be more about travel, business and networking, and less about politics, social issues and self-promoting.
+Travel conferences, in my opinion, should be more about travel, business and networking; and less about politics, social issues and cash-grabbing.

-You'll need to talk to someone who attended in 2023 and 2024 for their up-to-date assessment on the quality of TBEX conferences, how organized and professional they are (or not).
+You'll need to talk to someone who attended TBEX from 2023 to 2025 for their up-to-date assessment on the quality of TBEX conferences, how organized and professional they are (or not).

 I believe that the best way to maximize your time at TBEX is simply to be open-minded, be sociable and learn to ignore people who don't like you or who are rude to you due to political or cultural differences.
 And be yourself.
 Though American politics and social issues are discussed a great deal at TBEX, I would recommend avoiding this, even if you're a liberal.
 You should keep your conversations clean; about travel, business and other inclusive, positive and productive topics that anyone and everyone can enjoy.
 Get some business cards made that you can hand out and exchange with other people.
-The greatest benefit I got out of TBEX was the wonderful friends I made.
+I make stickers that I hand out to people with my logo, website and Facebook Page on it.
+Connect with others on social media as much as possible.
+The greatest benefit I got out of TBEX was the networking opportunities.
+I met some great people at TBEX that I still keep in touch with today and I know many of them will be attending these upcoming events.

 Other TBEX issues that were clear as day in 2022 were Rick fumbling with introductions on stage, countless website glitches, on-stage keynote speakers who would get cut off before they could finish speaking (because there was no 10 or 5-minute warning for them), session speakers who didn't have access to their PowerPoint slides during their presentations because TBEX admins failed to have them ready for them, as well as audio and video issues galore.
 I hope they've fixed all this by now.